 (If you want to drink a cocktail while doing housework we strongly advise using a reputable source of 'drinking' alcohol.)

 1. Combine with vinegar and water mix for cleaning glass.
-It helps with preventing streaks as it evaporates very quickly, as well as it helps cut grease and finger prints.
+It helps with preventing streaks as it evaporates very quickly, as well as it helps cut grease and finger prints.2.
+Remove nail polish from wood or laminate floors use rubbing alcohol.
+It works better than acetone nail polish remover, which will harm the finish of the floor.

 3. Clean any second hand toys or hard plastic items.
 It gets rid of dirt and sanitizes to kill any germs lingering on the item.